MultiSafepay/docs/content/integrations/plugins/magento2/old/faq/how-does-shipping-work.md

 read_more: "."
 ---

 In Magento 2, it is mandatory to _ship_ goods in order to be paid.
-In Magento 2, you are able to click on _Ship_ on the Order page itself.
-It is then possible to fill in shipping information.
-Proceed buy clicking _Submit_ and the following messages will appear:
+In Magento 2, you are able to click on _Ship_ on the _Order_ page itself.
+It is then possible to fill in the shipping information.
+Proceed by clicking _Submit_ and the following messages will appear:

 _The order status has successfully been updated at MultiSafepay_ _The Shipment has been created_